-After several years of herding cattle on a kibbutz and serving in the Israeli army, David Marx earned his BA in psychology from Yeshiva University in 2009.
-He worked for several years in gang violence prevention, foster care, and with other at risk youth.
+David Marx earned his BA in psychology from Yeshiva University in 2009 and worked for several years in gang violence prevention, foster care, and with other at-risk youth.
 David received an MSEd in childhood special education from Hunter College in 2015 and worked as a special education teacher in the South Bronx until he chose to pursue law.
 While teaching third graders, he observed the intersectionality of injustices his students faced based on their race, family income, immigration status, and disability classification, making them particularly vulnerable to harm and marginalization.
 This compelled him to pursue a career change that would work towards putting an end to the systemic oppression they faced.
 He interned his 1L summer at the Mississippi Center for Justice and is interning his 2L summer at Neighborhood Defender Services Youth Law Practice.
 David is interested in pursuing a career that will help put an end to the school-to-prison pipeline and mass incarceration.

 Collin Murdock’s background is in education, mental health, and youth development.
 In 2011 he was an AmeriCorps member with City Year Washington D.C. where he worked with an 8th-grade class.
 Following that he attended the Smith College MSW program and provided outpatient and in-school services to youth.
 After graduating from Smith he worked for the Washington D.C.
 State Board of Education as an educational advocate and later in New York City as an educator and advocate on special education issues for transition-aged youth and their families.
 He hopes to meet other passionate students and plans to use his legal training to continue working on issues in education and youth development.